Last Updated on November 11, 2023 by Louisa

 After his mother passes, his father takes him to a place known as the Cemetery of Lost Books where he is told he can pick one book to take home.

 He picks up a book by Julian Carax called ‘The Shadow of the Wind.’
-It’s the most beautiful book he has ever read, and he treasures it for many years.
+It’s the most beautiful book he has ever read, and he has treasured it for many years.

 When one day he decides to find other books by the author, he learns that someone is trying to destroy all of Julian Carax’s work.